composer/windows-setup/tests/README.md

 ## Installer Download Tests
-The tests use test-mode and generally mimic responses from the install script.
+The tests generally simulate responses from the install script.
 These should display the the *Composer Download Error*, except for test `d1` which should show the *Composer Warning* page.

 #### Success with a warning